AnyLog-co/documentation/11- Extended Services/02- mcpAI.md

 ## Base44 integration

-[Base44](https://base44.com) is an AI-native app builder.
+<a href="https://base44.com" target="_blank">Base44</a> is an AI-native app builder.
 Instead of a static HTML file, Base44 produces a hosted application.
 The workflow is two phases:

 ```
 Phase 1 — Claude + AnyLog MCP          Phase 2 — Claude (no MCP)